HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same thing not to everyone just for you the chosen, soo fast to reap
+preach words, they don't mean a thing same thing not to everyone just for you ///// same thing not to you, not everyone the chosen, soo fast to reap

-painting grey on a masterpiece seeking all the waste among order
+painting grey on a masterpiece seeking all the waste among order (20/20)
-(20/20) 4 and 20 deep, throttle fully bent
+4 and 20 deep, throttle fully bent round my knees

-round my knees
+make it clear to trust me (i say) say it through the tears yeah

-make it clear to trust me (i say) say it through the tears yeah (tears)
+- then again twin soul seperate flames ( different set, that is where hate comes in ------------------------------------------ used to be context no simple mind who knows it, weapons next (annuls it) (when) what long day'll bring ya (reverb) ------------------- what the day'll bring

-- then again twin soul (we're) seperate flames different set, that is where hate comes in ------------------------------------------ used to be context
+no hidden layers just the grief truly only thing is my own cause own charge own retreat

-no simple mind who knows it (annuls it) weapons drawn next (when) what the next day'll bring ya (reverb) ------------------- what the day'll bring (steady ground) no hidden layers just the grief truly only thing is my own cause own charge own retreat
+(steady ground)
 i have no words other than be in peace be in peace
 (rest in peace) yeah